Take On Me: Recording and production

 The band moved into an apartment in London and began contacting record companies and publishing houses.
 After a few meetings with various A&R personnel, they signed with the publishing house Lionheart.
 A-ha returned to Norway to earn some money; when they returned to London, they left Lionheart out of frustration.
 They decided to record new demos, and chose the studio of musician and producer John Ratcliff, intending to re-record five songs.
 The band signed with Ratcliff, who introduced them to manager Terry Slater.
 With this encouragement, the band managed to complete some songs, including "Take On Me".
 After a few meetings, Slater signed them with Warner Bros.
 Records UK.

-The band met with producer Tony Mansfield, an expert in the use of the Fairlight CMI, who mixed the demos with electronic instrumentation.
+The trio met with producer Tony Mansfield, an expert in the use of the Fairlight CMI, who mixed the demos with electronic instrumentation.
 The sound was not what A-ha had hoped to achieve, and the album was remixed again.
 The band rushed to release "Take On Me" as a single in the United Kingdom but the single only charted at 137, the lowest-charted of all A-ha songs.
 After this, Warner Brothers' main office in the United States decided to invest in the band, and gave them the opportunity to re-record the song.
-The song was produced using the Roland Juno-60 synthesiser for the main riff, along with the Yamaha DX7 and PPG Wave synthesizers.

 The instrumentation included a Yamaha DX7 and PPG Wave, with Furuholmen playing the main melody on a Roland Juno-60.
 A LinnDrum drum machine was used on the second and third releases, with acoustic cymbals and hi-hat overdubbed.
-Harket sang the lead vocal using a Neumann U47 microphone as well as a Neve microphone pre-amp and Neve equaliser.
+Harket sang the lead vocal using a Neumann U 47 microphone as well as a Neve microphone pre-amp and Neve equaliser.